How to share your facilities if you are self-isolating

 The cleaners will be regularly cleaning touchpoints such as handrails, door handles, push-plates and digilocks.
 Find out how you can use your other shared facilities on campus and keep them clean.

 If you have symptoms, limit your use of communal spaces.

 If you leave your room to access facilities, wear a mask and maintain social distancing at all times.
 Do not use shared spaces such as the kitchen at the same time as other people - eat your meals in your room.

-Whilst your kitchen group is in self-isolation the kitchen rota system comes first.
+If your kitchen group or members of your kitchen group are in self-isolation the kitchen rota system comes first.

 - Work out a kitchen rota so you are able to socially distance within your kitchen group or household – this will help you to limit time together in communal spaces